B2-Kumar/Notes/oops.md

 ```
 delete object_name;
 ```

+free is a function in C that is used to deallocate memory that was previously allocated using malloc, calloc, or realloc.

+delete is an operator in C++ used to deallocate memory that was previously allocated using the new operator for objects (e.g., classes) and new[] operator for arrays.

 ###### what is object?
 An object is an instance of a Class.
 It is an identifiable entity with some characteristics and behavior.
 Data Types are the characteristics while Methods or Funtions are the behaviour of the object.
 Objects are the basic units of object-oriented programming.